There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Introduction

 In our work, we aim at addressing these challenges to bridge the performance and efficiency gap between pixel-space training and its latent-space counterparts.
-We take inspiration from self-supervised learning (SSL) approaches: the encoders serve as general visual semantics learners and decoders as task-specific heads~\citep{he2021maskedautoencodersscalablevision, chen2021empirical, chen2020exploringsimplesiameserepresentation}.
+We take inspiration from self-supervised learning (SSL) approaches: the encoder served as general visual semantic learner and decoder as task-specific prediction head~\citep{he2021maskedautoencodersscalablevision, chen2021empirical, chen2020exploringsimplesiameserepresentation}.
 This decomposition significantly improves training efficiency and model performance in downstream tasks.
-Motivated by this, we argue that encoders in diffusion-based generative models primarily learn visual semantics from noisy inputs, and the decoders act as pixel generators conditioned on encoder outputs.
-However, the mean-squared pixel prediction loss typically used to train diffusion models is inefficient in capturing meaningful semantics. \citet{yu2025representationalignmentgenerationtraining} address this problem in the latent space by aligning the diffusion model's intermediate features with representations from off-the-shelf SSL models, e.g., DINO~\citep{caron2021emergingpropertiesselfsupervisedvision}.
-Nevertheless, we empirically observe that this hard-coded alignment is suboptimal in pixel-space training.
-We attribute this failure to the strong alignment regularization, which limits the pixel-space model from efficiently capturing low-level details during training~\citep{wang2025repaworksdoesntearlystopped}.
+Motivated by this, we hypothesize that the encoder-decoder role in diffusion-based generative models can also be decomposed in a similar way.
+Specifically, we argue encoders in diffusion-based generative models primarily learn high-level visual semantics from noisy inputs and the decoders act as low-level pixel generators conditioned on encoder representations.